(Updated, 2019) Are you paying more for health care because you have health insurance than a cash customer pays?

 It’s definitely happening for some people.
 Many of us are accustomed to thinking that we pay insurance premiums to get access to a lower cost for health care procedures — that being the “negotiated rate” or “contracted rate” that the insurance company and the payer agree to in contract talks.
 But increasingly we are hearing, in our New Orleans, Philadelphia and California PriceCheck projects and elsewhere, that insured people are paying more than uninsured people — not everywhere, and not all the time, but not infrequently.

-I wrote about this in October because we thought it noteworthy.
+I wrote about this initially because we thought it noteworthy.
 Now more and more examples are coming to us.
 Here’s one.

 “I figured I would likely pay $500 or $600 using my insurance.
 I was SO wrong.
 An uninsured person would pay $938 but my insurance was charged $5,265 and my responsibility was $2756.47, approximately THREE TIMES the cash cost.
 Afterwards I called to complain to my insurance company and the MRI place.
 I also begged to be allowed to pay the cash price and was told I could not after the fact.

 “It was very frustrating considering all the time I spent trying to investigate the costs ahead of time.”

 Listen to two of our community members from our PriceCheck project crowdsourcing health care prices in California:

 “I was told procedure would be 1850.
 I have a 7500 deductible.
 So I talked to the office mgr who said if I paid upfront and agreed not to report the procedure to Blue Cross, that it would be $580.”